The World-Ready Approach to Testing

 Single code-base design, unified data-processing algorithms, and elimination of functionality problems due to localization are some of the benefits of software globalization.
 These benefits, which were not possible with former development methods, reduce redundancy in test runs on localized products and make simultaneous release possible.

 The old approach to international testing was extensive and often inefficient, as was international software development.
 If you wanted to double the number of supported languages or locales, you could end up doubling the resources spent on development and testing.
 Even if the settings for the two locales were similar, you could not assume the application would work for one locale just because it worked for another.

-In addition to localization testing becoming easier, the entire localization process in general becomes less complex and requires fewer resources.
+In addition to making localization testing, the entire localization process in general becomes less complex and requires fewer resources.
 This is yet another of the many advantages that software developers gain by creating a single, world-ready binary.
-(See Designing a World-Ready Program.)
+(See Design for Internationalization.)
 The following list is just a few examples of how the localization process becomes more efficient:

 - Localization teams are less likely to find localizability problems in multiple language versions that might require multiple fixes and branches of source code.

 - Since the localization process becomes mostly user interface (UI) translation, localized product testing becomes less technical and more a matter of checking grammar and spelling.

 But before localizers can start their work for the very first target language, those responsible for testing must verify that the application is globalized and localizable (world-ready).
 Figure 1 shows the steps needed-from a testing perspective-to ship a world-ready and localized (internationalized) product.
 While the figure necessarily omits the many details of a world-ready development process, and while the actual sequence of tasks might differ sometimes, it assembles the major components of this article in their logical order.
 Most importantly, the figure reinforces some key ideas about globalizing the QA process:

 - Multilingual sim-ship of software is possible if core development and testing meet world-ready criteria.